CoursifyStudios/Coursify/README.md

   - For regular buttons use the [Button](https://github.com/CoursifyStudios/karasu/blob/main/components/misc/button.tsx#L5-L13) component.
   - For icons use the [Button Icon](https://github.com/CoursifyStudios/karasu/blob/main/components/misc/button.tsx#L23-L45) component.
   - In the event that a fake button is required, to add accessibility by screen readers and keyboard navigation, add `tabIndex={0}`.
-- For tooltip's the user can copy, use the [Copied Hover](https://github.com/CoursifyStudios/karasu/blob/main/components/misc/pill.tsx#L34-L72) component.
+- For tooltips the user can copy, use the [Copied Hover](https://github.com/CoursifyStudios/karasu/blob/main/components/misc/pill.tsx#L34-L72) component.

 ### Examples